BZoennchen/supercollider-book/_sources/chapters/sounddesign/filters/6-reverb.md

 SuperCollider offers out of the box *reverberation unit generators*: [FreeVerb](https://doc.sccode.org/Classes/FreeVerb.html), [FreeVerb2](https://doc.sccode.org/Classes/FreeVerb2.html), and [GVerb](https://doc.sccode.org/Classes/GVerb.html).

 In this example, I use *grains* sampled from a single sine wave that changes its frequency whenever the envelope is triggered.
+``\gverb`` applies reverb to the grain.
+This time I do not make use of [Groups](https://doc.sccode.org/Classes/Group.html), therefore, I have to be careful of the oder in which I add synth to the audio server.

 ```isc
 (